 In an earlier post I mentioned some general findings from the book Courtship, Engagement and Marriage in Geneva.
-Now I want to pursue some specifics, working through the different chapters of the book.
+Now I will work through the different chapters of the book.
 I find these studies fascinating for two main reasons: it puts the Reformation in context and it forces me to go back to the Scriptures to evaluate why I believe what I believe.

 In the first chapter, the authors give an introduction to Roman Catholic theology of marriage and then use Geneva’s Marriage Ordinance of 1546 to show how Geneva changed prevailing theology and practice.
-This post will look at the general contours of Roman Catholic views on marriage.
+This post will briefly look at the Roman Catholic view on marriage prior to the Reformation.

 The Marriage Tradition at the Time of the Reformation

 Here are some of the key ideas which dominated Roman Catholic marital theology and practice of the time.
-As we move along we will see that some of these ideas carried over into the Reformation, some were modified, and some rejected altogether.
+As we move through the book we will see that some of these ideas carried over into the Reformation, some were modified, and some rejected altogether.

 Marriage was inferior to celibacy.
 Here is a longer quote from the book, which elaborates on this point.